 For the avoidance of doubt where a meeting is concerned with the Risk Evaluation Methodology and/or the Risk Evaluation Register and no confidential information is being disclosed then any Performance Assurance Party shall be entitled to receive notice and attend such a meeting.

-Where there is a meeting of the Committee concerning any matter(s) which are of a confidential nature and/or commercially sensitive then at the PAB Chairman’s discretion (after consultation with the PAB Members (if necessary)) such matters shall be considered (including any determinations made) in closed confidential session.
+Where there is a meeting of the Committee concerning any matter(s) which are of a confidential nature and/or commercially sensitive then at the PAB Chair’s discretion (after consultation with the PAB Members (if necessary)) such matters shall be considered (including any determinations made) in closed confidential session.

 Any person in attendance at a Committee meeting other than a Member (or their duly appointed alternative) shall: